jelder/slow_query_report/README.markdown

 Slow Query Report
 =================

-This tool makes it a lot easier to stay on top of database performance, especially where use of ORM makes running an EXPLAIN on each query before hand impossible.
+This tool makes it a lot easier to stay on top of MySQL performance, especially where use of ORM makes running an EXPLAIN on each query before hand impossible.

     Usage: slow_query_report [OPTIONS]